 Additional points from Imogen:

-I would add that most of these points would also apply to lakes and old gravel pits, which are widespread across East Anglia and the south of England, and probably other parts of the country as well.
+WIDER RELEVANCE: I would add that most of these points would also apply to lakes and old gravel pits, which are widespread across East Anglia and the south of England, and probably other parts of the country as well.
 But these places also are surrounded by misunderstandings on safety and often by ‘No Swimming’ signs and attitudes.
 (I wrote about this in relation to clay lakes, https://www.imogensriverswims.co.uk/blog/swimming-in-clay-and-gravel-lakes/)

 We all understand that access for swimming can be a tricky issue, especially when lots of people want to visit and swim in places that are in small rural communities, perhaps with limited infrastructure and small roads (and this year with concerns about coronavirus as well).
-Because there are so few places that we are ‘allowed’ to swim, and the numbers wanting to swim are high and have been growing, especially this year, those places can seem to those living locally to be overrun.
+Because there are so few places that we are ‘allowed’ to swim, and the numbers wanting to swim are high and have been growing, especially in recent years, those places can seem to those living locally to be overrun.

 One solution is to look for places that would be more suitable, with manageable impact and lots of space.
 So it is frustrating to see swathes of lakes and suitable swimming places around the country, barred to us by these No Swimming attitudes.